Julian B. Rotter

 Psychological Situation.
+The psychological situation represents Rotter's idea that each individual's experience of the environment is unique.
 Although the psychological situation does not figure directly into Rotter's formula for predicting behavior, Rotter believes it is always important to keep in mind that different people interpret the same situation differently.
-Again, it is people's subjective interpretation of the environment, rather than an objective array of stimuli, that is meaningful to them and that determines how they behave.
+Different people will have different expectancies and reinforcement values in the same situation.
+Thus, it is people's subjective interpretation of the environment, rather than an objective array of stimuli, that is meaningful to them and that determines how they behave.

 A strength of Rotter's social learning theory is that it explicitly blends specific and general constructs, offering the benefits of each.
 In social learning theory, all general constructs have a specific counterpart.
 For every situationally specific expectancy there is a cross-situational generalized expectancy.
 Social learning theory blends generality and specificity to enable psychologists to measure variables and to make a large number of accurate predictions from these variables.

 "Locus of Control."
 For many people, their only exposure to the ideas of Julian B. Rotter is his concept of generalized expectancies for control of reinforcement, more commonly known as locus of control.
 Locus of control refers to people's very general, cross-situational beliefs about what determines whether or not they get reinforced in life.
 People can be classified along a continuum from very internal to very external.